oddbird/sliiides/content/cq/smashingsf.md

     **will never be possible on the web**.
     They would cause **infinite layout loops**.
   cite: Browsers, A Paraphrase (circa 2020)

-- todo: flexbox
+- pen: flexbox
-- todo: grid auto-fit/fill
+  id: LYgqwyp
+- pen: Grid auto-fit
+  id: xxyMvdx

 - face: jensimmons.jpg
   pre: |